How to Start an LLC in Connecticut? (In-Depth Guide)

 An operating agreement includes things like members' percentage interests, voting rights, and management procedures.

 Although not required in Connecticut, it's a good idea to have an operating agreement in place.
-This will help avoid any disputes among members down the road.
+With an operating agreement, the LLC can avoid any disputes among members down the road.

-Connecticut LLC operating agreement must include the following:
+Connecticut LLC operating agreements must include the following: